fxnlabs/function-public-docs/function-network/earn-rewards/README.md

 ### 🔬 **2.
 Develop & Earn**

-Create first-party integrations using Function.
+Create first-party integrations using Function.\
-🔹 **How?** Integrate Function into your application.
+🔹 **How?** Integrate Function into your application.\
 🔹 **What You Earn?** Get early access and premium tooling.
 During testnet, receive points.
-During mainnet, earn FUNC*.
+During mainnet, earn FUNC*.\
 🔗 [**Learn More**](develop.md)

 ### 🔥 **3.
 Provide Compute & Earn**

-Contribute **GPU & compute power** to power decentralized AI inference.
+Contribute **GPU & compute power** to power decentralized AI inference.\
-🔹 **How?** Share your hardware to process AI workloads.
+🔹 **How?** Share your hardware to process AI workloads.\
 🔹 **What You Earn?** During testnet, receive points.
-During mainnet, earn FUNC*.
+During mainnet, earn FUNC*.\
 🔗 [**Learn More**](provide-compute.md)

 ### **4. Publish Models & Earn**

-Build and deploy AI models.
+Build and publish AI models.\
-🔹 **How?** Fine-tune or train models for Function Network.
+🔹 **How?** Fine-tune or train models for Function Network.\
 🔹 **What You Earn?** Get early access and premium tooling.
 During testnet, receive points.
-During mainnet, earn FUNC*.
+During mainnet, earn FUNC*.\
 🔗 [**Learn More**](publish-models.md)

 ## **🚀 Start Earning with Function Network!**

-The more you **engage, build, or provide**, the more you **earn points**.
+The more you **engage, build, provide, or publish**, the more you **earn points**.
 Whether you're a user, developer, or infrastructure provider, there's a way for you to participate in the decentralized AI revolution.

 👉 **Get started and earn points today!** 🚀